ngi-nix/summer-of-nix/README.md

 ### Requirements

-To be considered for participation, applicants must demonstrate:
+To be considered for participation, all applicants must demonstrate:
 - Fluency in English
-- Essential programming skills, including proficiency with
+- Advanced programming skills, including
   - Plain text editing
-  - Git version control
+  - The Nix language, the module system, NixOS tests, and related tools
   - Programming in Bash

-- Competence with the Nix language, the module system, NixOS tests, and related tools
+Participant-specific requirements:
+- Availability for video calls at least three times per week
+  - Two sessions with the assigned mentor
+  - One weekly review with the Nix@NGI team

+Mentor-specific requirements:
+- Experience in
+  - Project coordination
+  - Team leadership
+- Capacity to accommodate meetings with all assigned participants

 Additionally, applicants have to:
 - Meet the [system requirements](#system-requirements)